zerotrickpony/helloelectron/README.md

   - **On MacOS**: `open ./electron/out/dist/appname.app` (you can copy this to /Applications as-is)
   - **On Windows**: `./electron/out/dist/appname-0.0.1\ Setup.exe`

-3. Distribute the app bundles created in `electron/out/dist`, which are like:
+3. You can distribute development versions of your app bundles from `electron/out/dist`, which are like:
   - **On MacOS**: `electron/out/dist/appname-darwin-arm64-0.0.1.zip`
   - **On Linux**: `electron/out/dist/appname-linux-x64-0.0.1.deb`
   - **On Windows**: `electron/out/dist/appname-win32-x64-0.0.1-installer.zip`

+> **Important:** On MacOS and Windows 10+, the instructions above will produce **unsigned binaries** which
+> **will be blocked** by the OS if you take them to another computer.
+A knowledgable developer can work around the
+> blocks, but it won't be reasonable to expect a layman user to receive an unsigned binary.
+If you want to solve
+> this, read [signing-macos.md](./signing-macos.md) and/or [signing-windows.md](signing-windows.md) respectively.

 ### Remote updates for your app